-Taking Care of Business in Place 2, District 12 …
+Taking Care of Business in District 12, Place 2 …

-- To schedule a hearing date or an appointment with the court, contact the court administrator in the appropriate county.
+- To schedule a hearing date or an appointment with the court, contact the court administrator.
 You will be given a trial date in a contested case only after you have certified to the court that all discovery has been completed, and that all preliminary matters have been concluded.
 This will require a status conference with the court.
 See below for scheduling temporary hearings, hearings on motions, and ex parte matters.

 - Ex Parte matters in Lauderdale County are scheduled Tuesday through Thursday from 8:00, a.m. to 9:00, a.m., and on Fridays, generally from 8:00, a.m. to noon.

 - Trials generally begin at 9:00, a.m. in Lauderdale County.